Thinking about a future in the life sciences? Then join BioNet

 Meet our members

 Read profiles from some of our BioNet members.

 We are looking for BioNet members to write biology-related articles on something they find interesting or inspiring!
 Submit your piece to Lucy Coia.

 The Nancy Rothwell Award

-Biology Week celebrates the important and amazing world of biosciences - getting everyone from children to professional scientists involved in exciting biology activities around the UK and beyond!
-If you have any questions or ideas about how you can get involved in Biology Week 2018, get in touch.
+Biology Week takes place every October and celebrates the important and amazing world of the biosciences - getting everyone from children to professional scientists involved in exciting biology activities around the UK and beyond!
+If you have any questions or ideas about how you can get involved in Biology Week, get in touch.

 BioNet is part of the Royal Society of Biology - the UK's leading professional body for the life sciences.
 If you are thinking about studying a life science subject at university, then membership of BioNet will add that something extra to your UCAS application.
 If you have any questions about BioNet please contact us.

 The Royal Society of Biology (RSB) welcomes membership applications from everyone irrespective of age*, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
 Eligibility will be assessed against the RSB’s membership criteria, and the awarding of membership will be based on merit alone.

 The RSB is committed to ensuring equal opportunities in the life sciences, and supports diversity throughout the pipeline; at school and higher education, in the workplace and training.

 *Membership is not available to anyone under the age of 14.